AamerAbuArja/AamerAbuArja/README.md

 - LinkedIn: [linkedin.com/in/aamerabuarja](https://linkedin.com/in/aamerabuarja)

 ## Extra
-- 🔭 I’m currently Taking a Course in Server Management (Microsoft Certified Solution Associate MCSA)
+- 🔭 I took courses in Windows Server and Azure.
-- 🌱 I’m currently learning PowerShell
+- 🌱 I’m currently learning Cloud Provisioning, Configuration and Automation Technologies.
-- 💬 Ask me about Epicor / Kinetic ERP, Oracle NetSuite ERP, Windows Server
+- 💬 Ask me about Azure, ERP Software, Windows Server

 <!--
 **AamerAbuArja/AamerAbuArja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.